elvisvoer/erranto-site/blog/20-years-of-coding-part-2/index.md

 at the calendar", don't ask).

-A few weeks in, my manager (and head of the department) checks in with me during lunch to see how I am progressing on the code: "So, Elvis, how is it going?".
+A few weeks in, my manager (and head of the department) checks in with me during lunch to see how I am progressing on the code: _"So, Elvis, how is it going?"_.
-"Oh well, I am staring at a `while` or `for` loop for half an hour before I get what is going on inside it".
-He smiled and said something like "That's quite normal, this is not the easiest code you come around and what's important is that you take the time to figure it out.".
+_"Oh well, I am staring at a `while` or `for` loop for half an hour before I get what is going on inside it"_.
+He smiled and said something like _"That's quite normal, this is not the easiest code you come around and what's important is that you take the time to figure it out."_.
 His answer really took me by surprise.
 I was embarrassed by my lack of understanding the code and I had way too big expectations of what it takes to navigate a new codebase.
 With just a few words he made me feel relieved of that self-pressure and he restored my